Jim Ellington - Senior Pastor

 Natalie feels blessed to be the Youth Leader of ILCC and The Lighthouse.
 She loves the involvement it gives her within the community and the opportunities it gives her to be able to bless others and build relationships with so many.

 Chaplain Major General John B. Ellington, Jr. (Ret) USAF –

 Senior Pastor Emeritus

-John and Ruby (White) Ellington have been married over fifty years and for more than four decades the Indian Lake Community Church (ILCC) has been at the center of their faith and family.
-They raised their three children: John III, Jim, and Deb at the lake.
-The Ellington family has developed a deep love for the church and the Lake.
+John and Ruby (White) Ellington have been married for over fifty years.
+For more than four decades the Indian Lake Community Church (ILCC) has been at the center of their faith and family.
+They raised their three children, John III, Jim, and Deb, at the lake.
+The Ellington family has developed a deep love for both the church and the Lake.
 John, Jim, and Deb were all married at ILCC and for five generations the children, grandchildren, and great-grandchildren were baptized at ILCC.
-John Sr. and Mary (Ison) Ellington celebrated their sixth anniversary with a renewal of their vows at ILCC.
-Their lives and faith were celebrated at ILCC when they went to be with the Lord.
-The family purchased a stained glass window in their memory when the chapel was added.
+John Sr. and Mary (Ison) Ellington celebrated their sixtieth anniversary with a renewal of their vows at ILCC.
+Their lives and faith were celebrated at ILCC when they went to be with the Lord when the family purchased a stained glass window in their memory when the chapel was added.

 In the early seventies, when John became the pastor of ILCC, it was a very small church located on a small lot with only on-street parking.
 There were about sixty active members and several were families of the founders of the church.
 As the church grew, there were several building projects and additional land purchased for expansion and parking.
 John Sr. came on staff as a minister of visitation and served several years until his death.

 John’s vision to build an outstanding ministry team is a reality today with his son Jim Ellington as Sr. Pastor; Karen Blackburn, Associate Pastor; Dave Hafenbrack, Administrative Pastor; Tara Cascioli Christian Education and Technology Director; and Natalie Blackburn Youth Pastor.